Yes, it's that easy

-Recent evidence shows a Cervical Screening Test using a self-collected sample from your vagina is just as safe and as accurate at detecting HPV as a clinician-collected sample taken from the cervix during a speculum examination.
+Evidence shows a Cervical Screening Test using a self-collected sample from your vagina is just as accurate at detecting HPV as a clinician-collected sample taken from the cervix during a speculum examination.

 - are aged between 25 and 74

-You should get a test even if you:
+When due, you should get a Cervical Screening Test even if you: